virgil2019/message-ink/README.md

 # message_ink

-This is the `world tree` message lib in ink!.
+This is the message defination lib for the protocol stack in ink!.

 ## Usage